Emergency population warning: United Kingdom

 In March 2021, a test flood alert was sent using the new technology to devices in Reading.
 Another generic test alert was sent to O2 customers on 11 May.
 Certain BT Mobile customers (with BT Mobile operating on the EE network) received two alerts on 20 May.
 A more public test of the system was carried out for devices in East Suffolk on 25 May, followed by a test across the UK on 12 June.
 Further limited tests were sent on 18 and 22 June.
 All of these test messages were sent specifically marked as operator test alerts, meaning that not all devices receive them.
 They are received by devices that have the option to receive test alerts turned on in the device settings, and some devices do not have this option.

 The first test alert marked as an actual alert, meaning it will be received by all compatible devices in the given area, was sent on 29 June, again only to devices in Reading.
 Because this alert would be received by most mobile devices in the Reading area, this alert was given more publicity, with the Cabinet Office posting notices on social media, as well as some mobile networks.
 Further operator tests were carried out throughout July, August and September.
 The sound they use is exactly the same as the one in the US, some phones will beep three times before the message is read out, whilst other phones will signal a pattern for 10 seconds.
 There is no mention if alerts would be broadcast on TV or radio.

 The government initially planned to make the system fully live and functional in the summer of 2021, but this was later changed to autumn of 2021, and then again delayed to early 2022 and then the summer 2022, with a publicised nationwide alert sent to all devices to demonstrate the system.
-A nationwide test of the system took place at 15:00 BST on the 23rd April 2023.
+A nationwide test of the system took place at 15:00 BST on 23 April 2023.
 Alerts were received by all mobile devices connected to 4G and 5G networks, running Android 11 or later or iOS 14.5 or later.
 Some older Android devices, as well as other makes and models of phones, also received the alerts.
 The alert was received by most mobile phones between 14:59 and 15:05 BST, however some mobile devices on the Three network did not receive the alert.
 A second test took place at 15:00 BST on 7 September 2025.

+An alert was sent on 14 August 2026 at 19:05 BST over wildfires.